Modules

 This module will enable students to critically develop their existing knowledge and understanding of current – and former – representations of crime and criminal justice.
 Through analytically deconstructing a wide array of historical, geographical, social and political representations of crime and criminal justice.
 Students upon the module will be encouraged to identify and assess how and why these representations of crime and criminal justice are constructed and disseminated among society.
 Considerations of gender, class, disability, age, race, religion and sex will therefore be acknowledged to emphasise the spectrum of individuals within society (sub-)consciously influential in, as well as influenced by representations of crime and criminal justice.
 Whilst the philosophical and theoretical concepts which are embedded throughout the module will serve to highlight to students the advantages and limitations of representations throughout practice.
 This module will allow students to acquire meaningful skills which can be pivotal in their personal and professional lives as champions of social justice reform.
 From having explored and discovered the pervasive influence representations hold over the ongoing (re-)configuration of culture in practice, as well as developing their digital proficiencies in communication.

-- Experiential Learning: Social Impact Leadership in Action (40 Credits) Optional
+Experiential Learning - Social Impact Leadership on Action (40 Credits) Option

 This experiential module is designed to provide students with hands-on learning experiences that complement their academic studies.
 This module aims to bridge the gap between personal social missions, theory and practice, equipping students with critical awareness, essential skills and experiences for their future plans, including employment, further study and other ventures.
 The module is enriched through partnership working between academics and others working in a range of organisations promoting social impact.
 Students will have opportunities to foster their own social missions, develop and apply academic understanding and key skills through working on real-world projects.
-Key components of teaching and learning include:- Real-World Projects: Students engage in projects that address actual challenges faced by organisations, allowing them to apply theoretical knowledge and key skills in practical settings.
+Key components of teaching and learning include:

 - Service Learning: Initiatives that combine community service with learning objectives, promoting social responsibility and civic engagement.